 Life on the Edge (Gull) shown suspended.
 Underside.

-The below images show the work in progress, at about one and a half months from the start.
-The painted surface of the wooden core is visible in some areas.
+The below images show the work when in progress, at about one and a half months in.
+The painted surface of the wooden core was still visible in some areas.

 Life on the Edge (Gull)